Input Service Distributor (ISD) under GST

 3. Enhancing compliance convenience – Small businesses can avoid the monthly filing burden while still sharing data regularly.

-4. Improving accuracy in return filing – Since invoices are uploaded periodically, errors and omissions can be minimized before quarterly submission.
+4. Improving accuracy in return filing – Since invoices are uploaded periodically, errors and omissions can be minimized before the quarterly submission.

 Benefits of Using IFF